davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 ## The Code

-Let's get started with the start of my workflow:
+Let's get started with the first part of my workflow:

 {% highlight yml %}
 {% raw %}